DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This allows everybody to modify
+This do not allow permission